 Silver Eagle Values - Complete Pricing Guide

-The American Silver Eagle (ASE) was first released in 1986 as part of the American Eagle bullion program.
-American Eagle bullion coins were authorized in 1985 and the first silver eagles were released on November 24, 1986, becoming immensely popular with both investors and collectors from the beginning.
+The American Silver Eagle (ASE) was first released in 1986 as part of the American Eagle coin program.
+American Eagle bullion coins were authorized by the Liberty Coin Act signed by President Ronald Reagan in 1985.
+The first silver eagles were released on November 24, 1986, becoming an immensely popular coin with both investors and collectors from the beginning.

 P.S. -- Want to listen to this post?